ryan-c-elliott/my-trips/README.md

 Works for driven routes only.
 Compatible with iOS dark mode.

-I used the LocationPicker API for the insertion of trips, everything else was built using the built-in swift framework.
+I used the LocationPicker API by almassapargali on GitHub for the insertion of trips, everything else was built using the built-in swift framework.